Custom Trip Plan

 Arancini

-You might have tried arancini in Sicily before, so prepare to be surprised!
-These are not Sicilian rice balls!
-In Croatia, arancini is a sweet snack made usually from orange peel (hence the name) that pairs well with rakija or liquors.
-In some restaurants (mostly taverns or the ones in the countryside) and Croatian homes, there is always a plate with mixed nuts, dried figs, and arancini – sugared orange peel.
+You might have tried Arancini in Sicily, so prepare to be surprised.
+These are not Sicilian rice balls.
+In Croatia, Arancini is a sweet treat made usually from orange peel – hence the name – that pairs well with rakija or liquors.

-Arancini can also be made from lemons but in both cases, you need to have fruits that were not treated with pesticides and ones with a thick peel.
-The peel usually stays in water for 10-20 days to soften a bit.
-Afterward, you boil water with sugar until you get syrup, add your citrus peels that have been cut into small slices, and wait for it to soak in the syrup.
-When done, you can also sprinkle with some sugar for a beautiful presentation and a bit of extra sweetness.
+The peel usually stays in the water for ten to twenty days to soften a bit.
+Afterward, you boil water with sugar until you get syrup, add your citrus peels that have been cut into small slices, and wait for them to soak in the syrup.

 Rozata

-By now you’ve read about different kinds of traditional pastas and also about different types of cakes, but did you ever think there would be a dish that combines the two?
-If the answer was “no”, have we got a surprise for you!
-Stonska torta is an unusual cake from the town of Ston, made with macaroni!
-This very original cake has a long tradition and was saved for special occasions like Christmas, Easter, and weddings.
-Now you can find it in nearly every restaurant in Ston, as well as in Dubrovnik if you’re lucky.
-Trust us, it is a must!
+Stonska Torta is an unusual cake from the town of Ston, made with macaroni.
+This very original cake has a long tradition as a dessert for special occasions, like Christmas, Easter, and weddings.
+Now you can find it in nearly every restaurant in Ston, as well as Dubrovnik if you’re lucky.
+Trust us, it’s a must-try dessert.

 Cukarin